 National targeted programs

 Weighbridges are a fundamentally important measurement instrument in industries that contribute significantly to Australian GDP such as mining, agriculture, livestock and transport.
-NMI will continue to deliver a program of weighbridge inspection tests across metropolitan and regional areas.
-We are also further enhancing our harm assessment processes to ensure that we prioritise higher risk sites.
+NMI will continue to deliver a program of weighbridge inspection tests across metropolitan and regional areas, focusing on higher risk instruments and industry sectors.

-NMI will continue to target a selection of traders and industry groups found to be non-compliant in previous years, to evaluate their ongoing business practices.
-The results of these inspections will be used to determine the level of future engagement with these industries in order to address any systemic failure to commit to long term compliance.
+NMI will continue to target a selection of traders and industry groups found to be non-compliant in previous years, to evaluate their ongoing business practices and improve levels of compliance.
+The results of these inspections will be used to determine the level and nature of future engagement with particular traders and industries and address any systemic failures to commit to long term compliance.
+Priorities for 2020–21 include:

 Proactive high risk